UCL-EO/geog0111/notebooks/OutsideInstall-Local.md

         ipython -c "from geog0111.cylog import earthdata; earthdata(do_test=True,force=True);"

-5. Download the majority of the datasets youy'll need (this will take some hours):
+5. Download the majority of the datasets you'll need (this will take an hour or so):

         bin/get-datasets.sh